Computing & IT

 What happens in this course?

-There are a variety of units to choose from including video, sound, animation, website design, photography and more.
+There are a variety of units to choose from including characters and comics, animation with audio, digital games and interactive digital media.

-We will discuss the choices with students at the start of the course and tailor to fit their needs and expectation.
+We will discuss the choices with students at the start of the course and tailor to fit their needs and expectations.

 GCSE in Computer Science